The final storage option we have for the NVIDIA Shield is mounting network storage to it, like a full-fledged NAS or ethernet hard drive.

 A Word About Mounting a NAS Drive for Streaming

-I get asked quite a lot about how to mount a dedicated NAS (Network Attached Storage) to the Shield TV for streaming, and whether this process will work.
+I get asked often about how to mount a dedicated NAS (Network Attached Storage) to the Shield TV for streaming and whether this process will work.

-When I initially wrote this how-to guide, I was using an old Western Digital MyCloud external hard drive, and a newer external SSD for testing.
+I initially wrote this how-to guide using an old Western Digital MyCloud external hard drive and a newer external SSD for testing.

 Since then, I’ve upgraded to a dedicated Synology DS920 4-bay NAS, so I wanted to see if this process would still work.

 Thankfully, everything worked smoothly, and my NVIDIA Shield TV recognized my Synology NAS instantly.
-From there, I was able to play movies directly from the NAS by using VLC media player, Plex and Kodi.
+From there, I could play movies directly from the NAS using VLC media player, Plex, and Kodi.

 How to Mount Network Storage on NVIDIA Shield